kgiszewski/LearnUmbraco7/README.md

 * Hosting: Internet Information Services (IIS), Win Server

 ##License##
 Content in this repository is freely available to read and use for non-commercial uses.
 It may not be reproduced or used for commercial use without consent.
-All rights are reserved and copyrighted by Kevin Giszewski.
+All rights are reserved and copyrighted by the repository owners.

 ##Contribute##
 If you wish to contribute to the book, you may do so by submitting a pull request to this repository.
 You can send us a simple spelling correction, a section or even an entire chapter.
 By contributing you agree in full to the Contributor Agreement described below.

 ##Contributor Agreement##
 The purpose of this book is to provide free information to those who want to know.
-However, this repository has a very SLIGHT chance of eventually being published for e-readers or in traditional print.
-If such publishing occurs, contributors will be eligible for a royalty payment to be comensurate with the percentage of content contributed.
 By submitting any content, you affirm and agree the following:

 * The contribution is completely original and not taken from any source from which you do not possess the copyright
-* You agree to allow your contribution to be used for any purpose by the repository owners (including commerical use)
+* You agree to allow your contribution to be used for any purpose by the repository owners
-* In the event this book is commericalized into a tangible printed book or e-book format, you will receive a royalty based on the percentage of your work included in the final publication and an author attribution

 ##Style Guide##